ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 Selecting a new search engine will change the search engine only for indexes created from now on.

-E.g., If my configuration has been `"Indexing.Static.SearchEngineType": "Corax"` until now and i now change it to `"Indexing.Static.SearchEngineType": "Lucene"`, static indexes created from now on will use Lucene, but static indexes created while Corax was selected will continue using Corax.
+E.g., If my configuration has been `"Indexing.Static.SearchEngineType": "Corax"` until now and I now change it to `"Indexing.Static.SearchEngineType": "Lucene"`, static indexes created from now on will use Lucene, but static indexes created while Corax was selected will continue using Corax.